dami-lee/React-project/README.md

-## Clone Project for Studying REACT!
+## Clone Project for Studying REACT!'

+## Notice!
+1. Please do "npm install", when package.json file updated